codefuse-ai/ModelCache/README.md

 ### Introduction
 Codefuse-ModelCache is a semantic cache for large language models (LLMs).
 By caching pre-generated model results, it reduces response time for similar requests and improves user experience. <br />This project aims to optimize services by introducing a caching mechanism.
 It helps businesses and research institutions reduce the cost of inference deployment, improve model performance and efficiency, and provide scalable services for large models.
 Through open-source, we aim to share and exchange technologies related to large model semantic cache.
 ## Quick Deployment
+The project's startup scripts are divided into flask4modelcache.py and flask4modelcache_demo.py.
+- flask4modelcache_demo.py is a quick test service that embeds sqlite and faiss, and users do not need to be concerned about database-related matters.
+- flask4modelcache.py is the normal service that requires configuration of mysql and milvus database services.
 ### Dependencies

 - Python version: 3.8 and above